microsoft/dicom-server/docs/users/Conformance.md

 ### Retrieve instances within Study or Series

-The following `'Accept'` header(s) are supported for retrieving instances within a study or a series:
+The following `Accept` header(s) are supported for retrieving instances within a study or a series:

 - `multipart/related; type="application/dicom"; transfer-syntax=*`

 ### Retrieve an Instance

-The following `'Accept'` header(s) are supported for retrieving a specific instance:
+The following `Accept` header(s) are supported for retrieving a specific instance:

 - `application/dicom`

 ### Retrieve Frames

-The following `'Accept'` headers are supported for retrieving frames:
+The following `Accept` headers are supported for retrieving frames:

 - `multipart/related; type="application/octet-stream"; transfer-syntax=*`

+### Retrieve Transfer Syntax

 Currently, only `transfer-syntax=*` is supported.
-Specifying any other `transfer-syntax` will results in `406 Not Acceptable`.
+Specifying any other `transfer-syntax` will result in `406 Not Acceptable`.

 ### Retrieve Metadata (for Study, Series, or Instance)

-The following `'Accept'` header(s) are supported for retrieving metadata for a study, a series, or an instance:
+The following `Accept` header(s) are supported for retrieving metadata for a study, a series, or an instance:

 - `application/dicom+json`